Leaders consider next move before 'sanctuary cities' law goes into effect

-DALLAS -- During a Facebook live in early May, Texas Governor Greg Abbott signed SB4 into law.
+DALLAS -- During a Facebook live in early May, Gov. Greg Abbott signed SB4 into law.

 "Texas has now banned 'sanctuary cities' in the Lone Star State." said Abbott.